 The Supervising Trustee will appoint a panel at disciplinary hearings, to consist of: An External Trustee from the Guild; A student officer from another Union; A staff member from another Union.

 At the hearing, the officer under investigation will have an opportunity to state their case to the panel and answer the allegations that have been made.
-The appointed investigator or Supervising Trustee will also be asked by the panel to present the case against the officer under investigation.
+The appointed investigator or Supervising Trustee will also be asked by the panel to detail the allegations against the officer under investigation.

 If the officer under investigation challenges the substance of any statements by witnesses, those witnesses may be called to the hearing where the officer under investigation or their representative and the panel will have the opportunity to ask questions.

 Where disciplinary action is necessary, the member will be informed of the decision in writing.
 This will include: Details of the misconduct that has resulted in the disciplinary action; The level of the disciplinary action; Any recommendations or action required to prevent future disciplinary action; The consequence of failing to comply with any recommendations or action; Details of how to appeal; If appropriate, the length of time the warning will last before it is disregarded.
 Types of Disciplinary Action There are different types of action that can be taken that vary in their severity.
 The disciplinary hearing will decide the severity of the misconduct and the appropriate action and these are as follows: Level 1: Formal verbal warning This can be given by the panel in cases of minor infringements.
-A record of the warning will be kept on file for six months but the disregarded for disciplinary purposes.
+A record of the warning will be kept on file for six months but then disregarded for disciplinary purposes.
 The warning will be given in the presence of the panel and the member will be entitled to have a colleague or representative present when the warning is given.

 Level 2: Formal written warning, which may be a final written warning This can be given by the panel at their discretion when the infringement is more serious or is a failure to improve whilst of the previous warning.
 A copy of the written or final written warning will be kept on file for 12 months but then disregarded for disciplinary purposes.